mnfst/docs-baas/webhooks.md

 :::note

-Manifest does not care if the HTTP requests succeeds or fails.
-The lifecycle will continue anyway.
+Manifest does not enforce HTTP request success or failure; the lifecycle process continues regardless.

 :::